96boards/documentation/consumer/dragonboard/qualcomm-robotics-rb5/installation/board-recovery.md

 ## Using USB flashing tools

-Alternatively, the Dragonboard 845c can also be recovered/flashed over USB, using the Linaro QDL flashing tools.
+Alternatively, the Qualcomm RB5 can also be recovered/flashed over USB, using the Linaro QDL flashing tools.
 For more information about QDL, including installation instructions, please check this [guide](../../../guides/qdl.md).

 ### Connecting the board in USB flashing mode (aka EDL mode)

-In order to force the DB845c to boot on USB (EDL mode), you need to press the on-board button 18 (Force USB BOOT) while powering on the board.
+In order to force the Qualcomm RB5 to boot on USB (EDL mode), you need to press the on-board button 18 (Force USB BOOT) while powering on the board.
 This button is on the back of the board and is marked as "F_DL".

 *Warning*: putting the device into EDL mode while the device is powered or when USB is plugged can cause damage to the board.